Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

   -- New custom journal widget showcasing the two dynastic leaders -- Fixed several cases where the Dynastic changeover events would not fire -- New character role "Pretender" for the non-ruling dynasts
-- Completely rebuilt the "Powderkeg of Europe" journal & associated content:
+- Completely rebuilt the "Powder Keg of Europe" journal & associated content:
   -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Improved event scripting to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content